steveinit/TRACER-framework/README.md

 # The TRACER Framework
 - TRUST: Network Appliance Integrity (Pre-Incident)
 	- Can you trust your Routers, Switches, Firewalls, Proxies, Load Balancers, IPS/IDS, NDRs have not been tampered with during an attack?
-		- This is simple in practice, but fundamental to the rest of the network forensics process.
+		- This is simple in practice but an administrative pain, and it's fundamental to the rest of the network forensics process.
+Harden your network appliances.
 If your switch logs can be tampered with by an attacker, they are worse than forensically useless: They have become part of the attack itself.
 	- Do you/your team have the competence to derive network forensic intelligence from network technologies?
 - RECOGNIZE: Threat Identification (Incident Starts)
 	- Can you catch the threat?
 (Discover)